Top 10 Best Welder Brands

 Hobart

-ITW’s Hobart welding equipment brand targets everyone from career metalworkers to casual hobbyists.
+ITW’s Hobart welding brand targets everyone from career metalworkers to casual hobbyists.
 Founded in 1917 by C.C.
 Hobart as an electrical manufacturer, Hobart built their inaugural welder in 1925 and never looked back.

 They married industrial reliability with affordability to cement their reputation among small operators.
 Hobart leverages tech from sibling welding giant Miller to produce condensed, simplified versions perfect for home garages and light fabrication.